 About Uber Technologies, Inc.

 Have you taken a ride with Uber?
 Join the crowd.
 The ride-sharing company says it completed four billion trips in 2017.
 It’s the top ride-share company in the US and it has drivers and passengers in more than 600 cities around the world.
 Customers get rides through the Uber app on their smartphone and the trip is billed to the customer’s credit card.
 Uber, one of the most valuable private start-up companies, has roiled urban transportation around the world, generating protests and regulatory crackdowns in cities like Paris, London, and New York.
-Besides people, Uber delivers food through Uber Eats and goods through Uber Freight, and it conducts research on self-driving cars.
+Besides people, Uber delivers food through Uber Eats and goods through Uber Freight.
+The company went public in 2019, raising $8.1 billion in its initial public offering.

 Uber Eats works with restaurants to deliver meals to customers in homes and businesses in a timely manner.
 Uber shares data it collects with restaurants to help them become more efficient in preparing food for delivery.